Impacts of Aggregation on Model Diversity and Consumer Utility: Incentivizing model replacement

 \section{Incentivizing model replacement}

 In Section \ref{sec:incententry}, we studied incentives in model \emph{creation}, when producers are making an entirely new model.
-In this section, we will study incentives in model \emph{replacement}, when an existing model is replaced with a new model with different strengths and weaknesses.
-Specifically, here we will study instantaneous changes in model strengths, mimicking small tweaks like fine-tuning in models.
-The high-level story will be that the incentives are very similar to with model creation: winrate tends to incentivize homogenization, to the detriment of consumer welfare, while weighted winrate gives incentives that leads to improved consumer welfare.
+In this section, we will study incentives in model \emph{replacement}, when an existing model has instantaneous changes made to its strengths and weaknesses, mimicking small tweaks like post-training in models.
+Incremental updates to existing models could occur with post-training of a mostly-finalized model to fine-tune its performance on specific tasks, or minor tweaks to capabilities and tool use, potentially in response to competition from other models or performance on leaderboards.
+The high-level story will be that the incentives and outcomes are very similar to with model creation: winrate tends to incentivize homogenization, to the detriment of consumer welfare, while weighted winrate gives incentives that leads to improved consumer welfare.
 All proofs are deferred to Appendix \ref{app:incentretrain}.
+We will assume the following structure: there are $\ntasks>1$ tasks, and exactly two producers $\nagents=2$.
+Each of the producers $A$ and $B$ has an existing allocation across tasks $\valvec_a, \valvec_b$.
+Each producer can make instantaneous changes to its relative allocation.
+In particular, they calculate the derivative of some objective (e.g. winrate, weighted winrate, consumer welfare) and change their allocation in order to improve their utility according to this objective.